-Students will have the opportunity to take part in an Interdisciplinary Seminar on Bioethics that the Chair organizes each year around a particular current theme.
-Around fifty leading experts from the Spanish and Portuguese world of Bioethics attend these intensive, 3-day seminars.
+Students will have the opportunity to take part in an Interdisciplinary Seminar on Bioethics that the Chair in Bioethics organizes each year around a particular current theme.
+Around fifty leading experts from the Spanish and Portuguese world of Bioethics attend these intensive, 2-day seminars.
 The seminars are organized into eight conferences that approach the chosen theme from various related fields (Philosophy, Psychology, Law, Medicine, Sociology, Theology, Economics, etc.), and are then followed by a range of talks and debates in which all attendees can take part.

 These seminars are an invaluable opportunity for students to meet leading experts from the Spanish and Portuguese world of Bioethics, and to take part in and learn from talks, debates and conversations over lunch and during breaks.

 The Master's Dissertation (TFM) is an individual research project carried out by the student.
 It forms a key aspect of the Master's Degree as it involves each student choosing a topic of particular personal or professional interest, which must be accompanied by a detailed bibliography, critical analysis, summary and evaluation of the chosen topic.

 This work is performed under the guidance of a lecturer chosen by the student.
 Finished projects will be presented in class to fellow students, the Director and any lecturers who wish to attend, and the presentation will be followed by a Q&A session.